Dynamics of a Galaxy at z > 10 Explored by JWST Integral Field Spectroscopy: Hints of Rotating Disk Suggesting Weak Feedback: Discussions

 \subsection{Rotation disk at $z>10$}

 The ratio between ordered rotation and turbulent motion is often used to indicate a rotation disk.
 Our estimations of $\vos$ are displayed in Figure \ref{fig:voversigma_z} with a comparison to previous results at different redshifts.
 Both the observed kinematic ratio and the intrinsic $\vos$ agree with the scenario of a rotation dominated disk.
-Our results are comparable to previous rotating galaxies identified by ground-based sub-millimeter observations \citep{Rizzo+20,Rizzo+21,Fraternali+21,Herrera-Camus+22,Tokuoka+22,Parlanti+23}, rest-frame optical spectroscopy using JWST NIRSpec MSA \citep{deGraaf+23}, and NIRCam WFSS \citep{Nelson+23,Li+23}.
+Our results are comparable to previous rotating galaxies identified by ground-based sub-millimeter observations \citep{Rizzo+20,Rizzo+21,Tsukui+21,Herrera-Camus+22,Tokuoka+22,Parlanti+23}, rest-frame optical spectroscopy using JWST NIRSpec MSA \citep{deGraaf+23}, and NIRCam WFSS \citep{Nelson+23,Li+23}.
 Nevertheless, it is surprising to find a rotation disk at $z>10$ because galaxies are more likely to be turbulent with increasing redshift due to feedback from massive stars and supernovae \citep[e.g.,][]{Pillepich+19,Yajima+22,Yajima+23}.
 Simulations of \cite{Yajima+17} show that galactic disks are destroyed due to supernova feedback, while galaxies in simulations with no feedback or lower SF efficiency models can sustain a galactic disk.
 Recent JWST results of massive luminous galaxies found at $z>10$ \citep[e.g.,][]{Donnan+23a,Harikane+23a,Harikane+24} suggest lack of suppression on star formation.
-High electron density such found by \cite{Isobe+23b} could be an evidence of efficient cooling in which case feedback becomes inefficient. \cite{Dekel+23} also discuss that high densities and low metallicities in galaxies at $z\gtrsim10$ result in a high star formation efficiency with feedback-free starbursts.
+High electron density such found by \cite{Isobe+23b} could be an evidence of efficient cooling in which case feedback becomes inefficient. \cite{Dekel+23} and \cite{ZhaozhouLi+23} also discuss that high densities and low metallicities in galaxies at $z\gtrsim10$ result in a high star formation efficiency with feedback-free starbursts (hereafter FFB), which is discussed in details below. \cite{Fujimoto+24} identify a rotating system with numerous clumps that may form under the weak feedback scenario.
+As for AGN feedback, although GN-z11 shows signatures of AGN-driven outflows (e.g., {\sc C iv} absorption, \citealt{Maiolino+24}), feedback from the AGN hosted by GN-z11 as well as many other high-z AGNs is less efficient compared to local ones \citep{Maiolino+24b}.
 The scenario of weak feedback is consistent with GN-z11 being luminous and rotational dominated.